dshinzie-zz/event_reporter/README.md

 ## Purpose

 The purpose of the Event Reporter is to create a REPL based program that will continue to run until the user types in exit commands, such as 'exit' or 'quit'.
-The program uses a combination of command line input (CLI), seperation of classes and inheritance as well as an introduction to API calls and CSS stylesheets.
+The program uses a combination of command line input (CLI), separation of classes as well as an introduction to API calls and CSS stylesheets.

 ## Functionality